Next from KnowNow! 2nd Annual Responsible Marketing for Gambling Operators Conference

 Join us in London where we’ll look back at what has actually happened in what has been an eventful year.
 We have seen a voluntary whistle to whistle ban on advertising.
 There have been numerous studies into the effects of marketing and advertising and a new version of the LCCP has been published.
 Furthermore the Gambling Commission have identified marketing as a key area for consideration in their National Strategy to Reduce Gambling Harms.

 This promises to be an essential event.
-We’ll explore how changes might have impacted harm reduction and look forward to what we can expect in the future.
+See how changes might have impacted harm reduction and look forward to what we can expect in the future.

 Negative media coverage of the industry continues to drive public opinion.
-Because of this operators may risk losing customers who feel that they are being treated unfairly or being misled by marketing promotions.
+Operators risk losing customers who feel that they are being treated unfairly or being misled by marketing promotions.

 There is a lot of pressure on operators to look at the way they attract and retain players.
 Above all upholding the key objectives of the 2005 Gambling act.